Skip to content

 git clone https://github.com/vladmandic/sdnext

-Then enter into the sdnext folder:
+Then enter the `sdnext` folder:

 cd sdnext